aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - Credit card numbers & Tel number are not
 - Special care-required personal info
   - Criminal activity-related are not
+  - Innocent of a crime is consider as ...
 - Personal Information database
   - Meeting minutes are not
   - Footage is not